-The private_key is your own key and public_key is the key the other user sent you.
-Note that this function stores only the x co-ordinate of the shared elliptic point as described in ANSI X9.63 ECC-DH.
+The private_key is typically the local private key, and public_key is the key the remote party has shared.
+Note: this function stores only the x co-ordinate of the shared elliptic point as described in ANSI X9.63 ECC-DH.

-8.5 ECC Diffie-Hellman Encryption
+8.6 ECC Diffie-Hellman Encryption